devetoka/challange-test/README.md

 .env was committed to allow smooth running locally

-This challenge assumes that you have git bash and doker installed
+This challenge assumes that you have git bash and docker installed